On This Page: [hide]

 - Using these tools creates an adversarial relationship with students wherein they are taught that being caught cheating is worse than choosing to use the service in the first place.

-Below are alternative instructional responses to ChatGPT, including short- and long-term interventions.
+Below are instructional responses to Generative AI, including short- and long-term interventions.

 Instructional Responses to ChatGPT

-While the advent of ChatGPT poses new questions to address, strategies that limit academic dishonesty in general remain as relevant and effective as they have been before AI.
+While the advent of GenAI poses new questions to address, strategies that limit academic dishonesty in general remain as relevant and effective as they have been before AI.

 Course Design: Short-Term Interventions